-4.2.2.
-Tests of Hypothesis 2: Unobserved CEO Preferences and Characteristics
+4.2.1.
+Tests of Hypothesis 1: Unobserved CEO Preferences and Characteristics

-Hypothesis 2 proposes a more aggressive pay benchmarking for CEOs in their first years in office and a weaker pay benchmarking for owner CEOs.
+Hypothesis 1 proposes a more aggressive pay benchmarking for CEOs in their first years in office and a weaker pay benchmarking for owner CEOs.
 This is because acquaintance with the CEO and her preferences affords tailoring a more efficient pay contract that relies less on benchmarking.
-We define non-veteran CEOs as CEOs with below our sample-median (i.e., below 6 years) of tenure within the firm.
+Descriptive statistics of CEO tenure and ownership are presented in Panel A.

-Column 2 of Table 2 shows that pay benchmarking intensity is higher for CEOs in their first years of service.
-The estimated coefficient on the interaction term with nonveteran CEOs is positive and highly statistically significant.
-This evidence supports Hypothesis 2 and is also consistent with the Edmans et al. (2023) finding that board members mention peer pay as a leading factor in setting the pay of a new CEO yet consider it a far less important determinant of incumbent CEO pay.
+Column (2) in Panel B of Table 2 shows that pay benchmarking intensity is higher for CEOs in their first years of service.
+We define non-veteran CEOs as CEOs with below or equal to 6 years (our sample-median) of tenure within the firm.
+The estimated coefficient on the interaction term with non-veteran CEOs is positive and highly statistically significant.
+This evidence supports Hypothesis 1, and it is also consistent with previous evidence.
+Bizjak et al. (2008) find that more veteran CEOs are less likely receive a pay raise that bumps them from below to above their peer group median pay, and Edmans et al. (2023) report that board members mention peer pay as a leading factor in setting the pay of a new CEO yet consider it a far less important determinant of incumbent CEO pay.